Fermat and Mersenne Primes

 Significance: Mersenne primes have practical applications in cryptography and computer science, particularly in the field of primality testing and in the development of efficient algorithms for encryption and data security.

-Challenges: Finding Mersenne primes becomes increasingly difficult as $p$ grows larger.
-The Lucas-Lehmer primality test is commonly used to determine whether a Mersenne number is prime, but it's computationally intensive for large values of $p$.
+Challenges: Finding Mersenne primes becomes increasingly difficult as p grows larger.
+The Lucas-Lehmer primality test is commonly used to determine whether a Mersenne number is prime, but it's computationally intensive for large values of p.

 In summary, Mersenne primes represent a captivating aspect of number theory and have practical implications in various fields, including cryptography and computer science.
 Their properties continue to inspire research and exploration in mathematics.